 Don't be Shocked...

 GFCI’s are available in a short extension cord configuration and are a simple means to achieve protection from electrical shock hazards.
 However, keep in mind that GFCI’s are not foolproof, and under wet conditions are not always effective.
+Fatal shocks are most likely to occur under damp or wet conditions or if the user of an electrical device is touching a metal object such as a ladder or pipe.

-Wachs has established procedures that ensure we are not only compliant with OSHA laws and our clients’ requirements, but also provide a safe and productive working environment.
+Wachs has established procedures that ensure we are not only compliant with OSHA laws and our clients’ requirements but also provide a safe and productive working environment.
 When dealing with GFCI and/or extension cords we suggest that you review Section 17 in the Wachs Safety Manual, Assured Grounding Procedure.